quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

 cd ./my-app
 ```

-It will generate a Maven structure in *./my-app*.
+It will generate a Maven structure in `./my-app`.
-Once generated, look at the pom.xml.
+Once generated, look at the `pom.xml` file.
 In order to use QuantumMaid for creating web services, you need to add a dependency to `HttpMaid`:

 <!---[CodeSnippet](httpmaiddependency)-->